 In the design for Øvre Forsland Hydropower Plant, the team was inspired by the vertical and irregular shapes in the surrounding spruce forest, and through the big windows the interior of the power plant is on display.
 From the bridge in front of the building, visitors can experience the strong natural forces of the water flowing through the station and they can get a close look at the streaming water.
-The blue, green and red-light design of the interior technical parts, strengthens the experience of the power plant, also during the dark Norwegian winter.
-The power plant produces 30GWh which corresponds to 1,600 households.
+The blue, green and red light design of the interior technical parts, strengthens the experience of the powerplant, also during the dark Norwegian winter.
+The power plant produces 30GWh which provides 1,600 households with power.

 Sign up for updates

 Would you like to receive updates on Goals and Architecture and the World Congress of Architects?